bueler/math302/techHelp.md

 - - -

 ## Homework
-* Homework will be uploaded through Gradescope which you will access from inside Canvas.
+* Homework will be uploaded through Gradescope.
+Access Gradescope from the [Canvas course site](https://canvas.alaska.edu/courses/16214).

 	- If your file takes a long time to upload, make sure your scan is not too big.
 I recommend using black-and-white scans (unless you are using color in your work, in which case please use color scans) made through a dedicated smartphone scanning app (see below) rather than just trying to upload a photo.
 	- Don't just print to pdf; usually computers or applications have export to pdf options that produce more optimized files.